duskmoon314/typst-fontawesome/README.md

 ### Python helper

 The `helper.py` script is used to download fonts and generate typst code.
 I aim only to use standard python libraries, so running it on any platform with python installed should be easy.

+### Repo structure

+- `helper.py`: The helper script to download fonts and generate typst code.
+- `lib.typ`: The main entrypoint of the library.
+- `lib-impl.typ`: The implementation of `fa-icon`.
+- `lib-gen.typ`: The generated functions of icons.
+- `example.typ`: An example file to show how to use the library.
+- `gallery.typ`: The generated gallery of icons.
+It is used in the example file.

 ## License